datacamp/datacamp-light/README.md

 ### Submission Correctness Test (SCT)

 A Submission Correctness Test is used to check whether the code submitted by the user properly solves the exercise.
-For detailed information on this you can look at http://docs.datacamp.com/teach/sct-design-r.html for R and at http://docs.datacamp.com/teach/sct-design-python.html for Python.
+For detailed information on this you can look at [the documentation for R](http://docs.datacamp.com/teach/sct-design-r.html) and at [the documentation for Python](http://docs.datacamp.com/teach/sct-design-python.html).
 The way to specify the SCT is by defining a `<code>` tag containing your SCT code and set the `data-type` attribute to `sct` like this:

 ```html
 <code data-type="sct">